Aaron98990/ways-of-the-game/restarts.md

 > A player is cautioned if guilty of: failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in Law 12.3

+This includes attempting to go for the ball (e.g. heading or kicking) which is close-by but not touching it.
+[Example 1](https://youtu.be/6KkDUpTBBtM?feature=shared)

 - [The ball is put into play after the referee measured distance for a free kick.
 The player is cautioned. ](https://youtu.be/kJcR7CNMdQc?feature=shared&t=2876)

 ## Double touch by restart taker